sdbip/Segerfeldt.EventStore/README.md

         // Return NotFound() (status 404 NOT FOUND) if the entity doesn't exist. if (counter is null) return NotFound($"There is no counter with id [{id}]");

-        // Perform modifications on the entity (which should generate new events). counter.IncrementBy(command.Amount);
+        // Perform operations on the entity to change its state. counter.IncrementBy(command.Amount);

+        // The changes are represented by adding events.
+This events need to be published.
-        // Publish the changes using the EventPublisher.
-If the events are not published,
+        // Until the events are published, the state has not been changed.

-        // the entity has not officially been changed. await context.EventPublisher.PublishChangesAsync(counter, actor);
+        // Publish the changes using the EventPublisher. await context.EventPublisher.PublishChangesAsync(counter, actor);

         // Return 200 OK if the command was successful. return Ok();

+        // It's not necessary to explicitly catch any exceptions.
+They are automatically
+        // converted to 500 INTERNAL SERVER ERROR by the CommandAPI library.
     }
 }
 ```